-I find, likewise, that your printer has been so careless as to confound the times and mistake the dates of my several voyages and returns, neither assigning the true year, nor the true month, nor day of the month ', and I hear the original manuscript is all destroyed since the publication of my book; neither have I any copy left.
+I find, likewise, that your printer has been so careless as to confound the times and mistake the dates of my several voyages and returns, neither assigning the true year, nor the true month, nor day of the month,\ and I hear the original manuscript is all destroyed since the publication of my book; neither have I any copy left.
 However, I send you some corrections which you may insert if ever there should be a second edition; and yet I cannot stand to them, but shall leave that matter to my judicious and candid readers to adjust it as they please.

-I hear some of our sea Yahoos find fault with my sea language as not proper in many parts nor now in use2.
-I cannot help it.
+I hear some of our sea Yahoos find fault with my sea language as not proper in many parts nor now in use.† I cannot help it.
 It was my first voyage, while I was young, I was instructed by the oldest mariners, and learned to speak as they did.
 But I have since found that the sea Yahoos are apt, like the land ones, to become newfangled in their words, which the latter change every year; insomuch as I remember, upon each return to my own country, their old dialect was so altered that I could hardly understand the new.
-And I observe, when any Yahoos come from London, out of curiosity, to visit me at my house, we neither of us are able to deliver our conceptions in a manner intelligible to the other.
+And I observe, when any Yahoos come from London, out of curiosity, to visit me at my house, we neither of us voyage.